-In the previous section on origin of the Universe, we presented other criticisms of the Big Bang Theory.
+In the previous section on the origin of the Universe, we presented a rational criticism of the Big Bang Theory.

-New vision of Global Cosmology gives possible explanations for both energy source of the Big Bang or initial white fountain of our part of the Universe –or local Universe– and for the Theory of Cosmic Inflation.
+The new vision of Global Cosmology provides potential explanations for both the energy source of the possible Small Bangs and the Theory of Cosmic Inflation applied to them.

-Surely, by using just a little bit of imagination we could think of many possible causes of a special white fountain or Small Bang, related to black holes, such as:
+Surely, by using just a little bit of imagination, we could think of many possible causes of a Small Bang, related to black holes, such as:

-The two supermassive black holes should have opposite spatial configuration right-handed and left-handed nature.
+The two supermassive black balls should have different spatial configuration right-handed and left-handed nature.

-Taking into account gravitational elongation –opposite to creation of loops or curls–, if a black hole and an anti-black hole were to collide, one right wing and the other left wing in nature, what would inevitably occur in this unlikely and hypothetical scenario would be an explosion of both and a consequent expansion of the local Universe.
+Taking into account gravitational elongation –opposite to creation of loops or curls–, if a black hole and an anti-black hole were to collide, one right wing and the other left wing in nature, in this unlikely and hypothetical scenario would be an explosion of both and a consequent expansion of the local Universe.

 Physical limit of a big black ball

-Another idea could be that a black hole could get to be so massive that it would reach a physical limit relative to the folding in the filaments of global aether that form the mass.
-Specifically, the gravity would be so large that the loops that form the atoms and elementary particles would suddenly become undone.
+Another idea could be that a black hole could get to be so massive that it would reach a physical threshold relative to the folding in the filaments of Global Aether that form the mass.
+Specifically, the gravity would be so immense that the loops that form the atoms and elementary particles would suddenly become undone.

 Simple Physics experiment

-Normally, a stable knot of strings is one where, when attempting to undo it by pulling on the strings, the knot just gets tighter.
+Typically, a stable knot of strings is one where, when attempting to undo it by pulling strings, the knot gets tighter.

 However, logic dictates that if one were to pull hard enough, it is possible that the knot would become undone, as long as the strings do not break.